 - Required: minimum high school diploma or GED.

-- Required: 3-plus years of experience in adult professional development, client advocacy, social work, educational and vocational innovation, and clerical processes, providing expedient customer service in a moderate-to-fast-paced environment.
-Proficient and meticulous attention to detail, active listener, and problem solver.
+- Required: 3-plus years of experience in behavioral assessments, client advocacy, social work, providing expedient customer service, and clerical processes.

 - Proficient computer abilities using Microsoft Office and web-based management systems.

 - Creates an environment of social positivity, and a passion to serve people.

 - Associate’s degree or postsecondary certificate from a college or vocational school, a plus.

 - Maintain a valid Arizona Driver’s License and must have a clean driving record.

 - Bilingual English/Spanish a plus.

 - Must be evangelical Christian, living a life dedicated to Christ, and be an instrument of God’s love, grace, hope, and forgiveness to all.

 - This individual will be exposed to individuals who are ill and/or contagious and must take precautions to ensure the health and safety of everyone.
 Ability to use a phone, computer, printer, copier, and other standard office machinery.
 Frequent use of Microsoft Office products and web-based software.
 Requires frequent sitting, standing, and walking; and lifting, carrying, pushing, and/or pulling objects weighing up to 50 pounds.

 - The population we serve is typically in crisis.
 This can cause emotional stress and compassion fatigue.
 GRM highly promotes employee self-care.